Riehle.net

 R-M269, aka R1b1a1a1a2

-This is a second, older, less precise reading of simply R1b1 from another Bartholomew Riehle descendant (via his son Ferdinand).
-This older, less specific reading may possibly reflects the same haplogroup as above since R-S6168 is a subclade of R-M269.
-This cannot however be viewed as strongly corroborative as most men of German ancestry with the R-M269 designation are R1b1-S21 (see below).
+This is another, older, less precise reading of simply R1b1 from another Bartholomew Riehle genealogical descendant (via his son Ferdinand).
+This older, less specific reading is a parent-clade of R-S6168, discussed above.
+This cannot however be viewed as strongly corroborative as most men of German ancestry with the R-M269 designation are in the R1b1-S21 subclade (see below) and few are R-S6168.
+Additional Y-DNA testing is required.

 Possible atDNA link to E-V13There is autosomal DNA evidence (from one segment with very low cM) suggesting an all male connection between a Bartholomew Riehle descendant (via his son Henry) and a man with E-V13 Y-DNA from the Wagshurst line.
 This connection requires stronger verification, ideally through Y-DNA testing.